 - Place the egg whites and sugar in a heatproof bowl (I use stainless steel) and whisk until combined.
 Place the bowl over a pan of simmering water, ensuring the bowl doesn’t touch the water.
 Continue to whisk until the mixture reaches 160°F or until it’s not grainy between your fingers.

 - With the mixer running on medium-low, add small chunks of room-temperature butter, one at a time.
-Take your time with this – let the butter incorporate fully before you add the next piece (5 – 10 minutes).
+Take your time with this – let the butter incorporate fully before adding the next piece (5 – 10 minutes).
 Don’t panic if the mixture gets soupy.
 Just keep beating.
 You can’t overbeat it; it will come together in the end.

 - Beat in the vanilla extract.